-- Visit the National Farm to School Network web site for ideas, including their guide to starting and maintaining a school garden.
-October is National Farm to School Month in the U.S.
+- Visit the National Farm to School Network website for ideas, including their guide to starting and maintaining a school garden.
+October is National Farm to School Month in the U.S.!

-- Get help in establishing a schoolyard habitat from the National Wildlife Federation, which provides a seal of approval for wildlife habitats.
+- Get help establishing a schoolyard habitat from the National Wildlife Federation, which provides a seal of approval for wildlife habitats.

 - Use the Living Schoolyard Activity Guide from EcoSchools to use your school’s garden as a fun, outdoor area for physical activity.